HoliMoLiRev/HoliMoLiRev/README.md

 ### HoliMoLiRev

-Disclaimer: This repository is still being prepared.
+**Currently being prepared.**

 HoliMoLiRev is a tool that allows for **Ho**listic **Mo**difiable **Li**terature **Rev**iewing and aims to support researchers in creating Systematic Literature Reviews.

+Interactive exemplary topic model visualization can be found in the appendix folder.
-For a quick and interactive glance at the citation network click here: https://holimolirev.github.io/HoliMoLiRev/appendix/network/
+For a quick glance at an exemplary interactive citation network click here: https://holimolirev.github.io/HoliMoLiRev/appendix/network/